Discover What an Apprenticeship is: The Best Form of Education in Africa

 Local motor garages

-In many African cities where I have been, I have seen many motor garages.
+In many African cities I have been to, I have seen many motor garages.
 There are mostly garages for vehicles and motorcycles.
 The garages are owned by local entrepreneurs who learned to repair motor vehicles through elderly mentors.
 It is normal to find a young person who has just finished primary school, or even simply a dropout, joining a garage for an apprenticeship.
 These young people, mostly young men, even though some girls are also popping up nowadays, join the garage to acquire skills.

 The young people learn the skills for years; it calls for patience.
 Many of them typically take several years to acquire the skills they need.
 When they have learnt for years and acquired important skills, they can only then begin to earn some income, not before.
 In most garages, there are no tuition fees for learning, and no payment for serving as an assistant to both a mentor and a tutor.
 With time, those who invest their time and passion graduate as great mechanics.